Verdugo Mountains: Geography

 The northwest-trending range is approximately 8 mi long by 3.25 mi wide, and roughly parallels the southern front of the San Gabriel Mountains at a distance of 1 mi to 2 mi, with the Crescenta Valley lying between the two.
 The southern front of the range forms part of the northeastern boundary of the San Fernando Valley; at their southeastern end the Verdugo Mountains are separated from the San Rafael Hills by the Verdugo Wash.

-The highest summit is the informally named Verdugo Peak (3,126 ft), located near the center of the range and rising to approximately 2,200 ft above its southern base.
-Other peaks include Tongva Peak (2,656 feet), recently named in honor of the Tongva (Gabrielino) people, the original inhabitants of much of the Los Angeles Basin, Santa Monica Mountains, and San Gabriel Valley areas.
+The highest summit at 3,126 ft is the informally named Verdugo Peak, located near the center of the range and rising to approximately 2,200 ft above its southern base.
+Other peaks include Tongva Peak 2,656 ft, recently named in honor of the Tongva (Gabrielino) people, the original inhabitants of much of the Los Angeles Basin, Santa Monica Mountains, and San Gabriel Valley areas.
 Other informally named peaks are Mount La Tuna on the north end and Mount Thom on the south end of the range.
 With the exception of Mount La Tuna, all these summits, as well as several others, are occupied by communications towers.

 The Verdugo Mountains lie within the corporate boundaries of the cities of Glendale, Burbank, and Los Angeles.
 The neighborhood of La Crescenta, most of which lies within Glendale, is adjacent to the range's northern end, as are the Los Angeles neighborhoods of Tujunga, Sunland, Shadow Hills, and Sun Valley (the last of which includes La Tuna Canyon).